NebbGroup/docs.qlarm.com/content/dashboard/_index.md

 ## Overview

 <div align="justify">
-    At a glance, in the Dashboard View we are greeted with two components, the configuratinon header and display grid.
-The configuratinon header containts the importat functionalities for configuring the dashboard.
+    At a glance, in the Dashboard View we are greeted with two components, the configuration header and display grid.
+The configuration header contains the important functionalities for configuring the dashboard.
 The display grid as it name suggest it displays the available dashboards that we selected from the configuration div and here we can configure the presentation and layout of the widgets in the dashboard.
 By default we are greeted with a default System Dashboard.
 </div>

 ![Example image](/dashboard.png)